Dominique Strauss-Kahn: Political career

 Strauss-Kahn was first an activist member of the Union of Communist Students, before joining in the 1970s the Centre d'études, de recherches et d'éducation socialiste (Center on Socialist Education Studies and Research, CERES) led by Jean-Pierre Chevènement, future presidential candidate at the 2002 election.
 There, he befriended the future Prime Minister of France Lionel Jospin (PS).

-After the election of President François Mitterrand (PS) in 1981, he decided to stay out of government.
+After the election of President François Mitterrand (PS) in 1981, Strauss-Kahn decided to stay out of government.
 He got involved in the Socialist Party (PS), which was led by Lionel Jospin, and founded Socialisme et judaïsme ("Socialism and Judaism").
 The next year, he was appointed to the Commissariat au plan (Planning Commission) as commissaire-adjoint.
 In 1986, he was elected Member of Parliament for the first time in the Haute-Savoie department, and in 1988 in the Val-d'Oise department.
 He became chairman of the National Assembly Committee on Finances, famously exchanging heated words with the Finance Minister Pierre Bérégovoy (PS).

-Minister for Industry (1991–93)
+Minister for Industry

 In 1991, he was nominated by Mitterrand to be Junior Minister for Industry and Foreign Trade in Édith Cresson's social-democratic government.
 He kept his position in Pierre Bérégovoy's government until the 1993 general elections.
 After the electoral defeat of 1993, Strauss-Kahn was appointed by former Prime Minister Michel Rocard chairman of the groupe des experts du PS ("Group of Experts of the Socialist Party"), created by Claude Allègre.
 The same year, he founded the law firm DSK Consultants, and worked as a business lawyer.

 In 1994, Raymond Lévy, who was director of Renault, invited him to join the Cercle de l'Industrie, a French industry lobby in Brussels, where he met the billionaire businessman Vincent Bolloré and top manager Louis Schweitzer; Strauss-Kahn served as secretary-general and later as vice-president.
 This lobbyist activity earned him criticism from the alter-globalization left.
 In June 1995, he was elected mayor of Sarcelles and married Anne Sinclair, a famous television journalist working for the private channel TF1 and in charge of a political show, Sept sur Sept.
 She ceased presenting this show after Strauss-Kahn's nomination as Minister of Economics and Finance in 1997, in order to avoid conflict of interest, while Strauss-Kahn himself ceded his place as mayor to François Pupponi in order to avoid double responsibilities.